-Get help starting a business from SCORE.
+Get free help starting a business from SCORE.

 People looking to start or grow a business can turn to SCORE for help.
 The non-profit provides mentors, workshops, free advice to entrepreneurs, and support to local communities.
 The counselors assist individuals who may want to work from home or that are in a more traditional line of business.

 The organization is part of the Small Business Administration (SBA).
 Thousands of mentors operate from offices in local towns and counties.
-In addition to one on one advice, there are also free online courses that can show a client how to start a business.
+In addition to free one on one advice, there are also free online courses that can show a client how to start a business.
 Workshops are also organized by local SCORE chapters.
 Whether the person is a “wanna be” entrepreneur, or if they are in business already, SCORE provides support.

 Business topics covered by SCORE